Rich Media creatives

 They're automatically enabled, measured, and reported on, where available.
 For example, the Rich Media Expansions metric is only available for expanding ads.

 - Custom metrics are enabled by a designer in Flash using the components provided by the DoubleClick Studio.
-Custom metrics can measure up to 100 different user interactions per Rich Media creative.
+Custom metrics can measure up to 400 total user interactions per Rich Media creative, including a maximum of 100 exit events.

 - Standard metrics usually require no additional designer work.
 Standard metrics don't count toward your event limit.
 They're automatically enabled, measured, and reported on, where available.
 For example, the Rich Media Expansions metric is only available for expanding ads.